-Up to now, we have discussed the general environment in which multinational firms operate.
+Until now we've discussed the general environment in which multinational firms operate.
 In the remainder of the chapter, we see how international factors affect key corporate decisions, beginning with capital budgeting.
-Although the same basic principles apply to capital budgeting for both foreign and domestic operations, there are some key differences, including types of risks the firm faces, cash flow estimation, and project analysis.4
+Although the same basic principles apply to capital budgeting for both foreign and domestic operations, there are some key differences.
+These include the types of risks faced by the firm, cash flow estimation, and project analysis.5